| Page < 1 2 3 4 5 6 7 8 9 10 11 > Negationism and

 was executed on the orders of his brother - Aurangazeb.
 For

 more on Dara Shikoh refer to chapter on Quotes.
+If Christians are facing their past.
+Even in

 religion class in Catholic schools in Belgium, we gave attention to the gruesome